Said-FD/react-dialog/react-dialog/README.md

 **isDialogOpen**    | Dialog visibility flag    | `boolean` **setIsDialogOpen** | Handles dialog visibility | `(arg: SetStateAction<boolean>) => void`

-<br>Just pass any `children` like in the example above and you are good to go with the simplest variant (potentially enough for alert and annoying notifications).
+<br>Just pass any `children` like in the example above and you are good to go with the simplest variant (potentially enough for alert or annoying notifications).

 You can pass content as a `children` and have a separate dialog **title** simultaneously:
 Property name | Description                      | Type                  | Default value